 If you need prescription drugs to treat your condition, your Part D plan may cover it.
 You will have to read your formulary to see if your plan covers your prescription medications for your mental health condition.

 If your prescriber says you need a certain drug that your plan doesn’t cover, you have the right to ask for a coverage determination (or appeal).
-You will have to contact your plan for this and visit Medicare.gov/appeals
+You will have to contact your plan for this and visit the Medicare website here.

 There are a variety of solutions at your disposal.
-Don’t let your mental health be a last priority — you are your best mental health advocate.
-By starting now, you can stay on top of your mental health and be aware of changes as they occur.
+Don’t let your mental health be a last priority — you are your best mental health advocate!

 Published: December 12, 2019